Data collection

 In the central view editor, select the resource that you want to modify Click on the resource that you want to modify

-Press on the red wrench to change resource properties
+Press on the gear to change resource properties

-6. To view package documentation, click on the question mark next to the package name
+5. To view package documentation, click on the package name.

 IP Address Management (IPAM) provisioning